Categories

 • Install the wheel and snug the wheel nuts.

-• Slightly tighten wheel nuts.
+• Slightly tighten the wheel nuts.

 Lowering the Vehicle

-• Slowly open the jack release valve to lower the vehicle until tire is resting on the ground.
+• Slowly open the jack release valve to lower the vehicle until the tire is resting on the ground.

 • Tighten the wheel nuts in a crosswise pattern, as specified, with a torque wrench.
 For tire pressure and wheel bolt torque procedures, see the Mercedes-Benz Sprinter Van Operator’s Manual.